-Meredith Greene is an Assistant Professor in the Department of Medicine, Division of Geriatrics at the University of California San Francisco.
+Meredith Greene is an Associate Professor in the Department of Medicine, Division of Geriatrics at the University of California San Francisco.
 She is a board certified internist, geriatrician and American Academy of HIV Medicine Specialist who is interested in improving healthcare for vulnerable older adults.

 Dr. Greene received her MD from Wayne State University School of Medicine and completed Residency in Internal Medicine-Primary Care at UCSF.
-She completed geriatrics fellowship at UCSF as well as a fellowship in HIV Research with Dr. Laurence Huang and provided HIV primary care at Zuckerberg San Francisco General Hospital’s Positive Health Program (Ward 86).
+She completed geriatrics fellowship at UCSF as well as a fellowship in HIV Research with Dr. Laurence Huang and provided HIV primary care at San Francisco General Hospital’s Positive Health Program (Ward 86).